betajs/betajs-ui/README.md

 betajs-ui
 =================

-betajs-ui is a betajs library for enables gestures and interactions such as drag and drop.
+BetaJS-UI is a BetaJS library for enabling gestures and interactions such as drag and drop.

 Gestures are implemented as versatile, competitive state machines which allow you to register different gestures all at once.